 Are your kids learning all about dinosaurs?
 Then, you have to add this Dinosaur Sensory Bin to your unit.
 This open-ended, sensory activity is a fun way for children to play, use their imaginations, and explore what they are learning.
 Most importantly, your kids will have fun!

-How To Set-Up A Dinosaur Sensory Bin:
+Getting Ready To Use The Dinosaur Sensory Bin:

 - Activity Tray or Small Bin